 Our History

-The Canadian Rare Disease Network emerged from years of dedicated advocacy, with significant leadership from the Canadian Organization for Rare Disorders (CORD).
+The Canadian Rare Disease Network emerged from years of dedicated advocacy by many patient organizations, with significant leadership from the Canadian Organization for Rare Disorders (CORD).
 This collective journey gained momentum through a pivotal federal commitment of $1.5 billion as part of the National Strategy for Drugs for Rare Diseases in March 2023.
 These milestones created a crucial window of opportunity.

 June 2023